DanielE-J/Mildew-detection-in-cherry-leaves/README.md

 ### Hypothesis 1

-Infected leaves exhibit visible discoloration, spots, or deformities that are not present on healthy leaves.
+> Infected leaves exhibit visible discoloration, spots, or deformities that are not present on healthy leaves.

 ### Hypothesis 1 Validation

+**1. Introduction**

+Cherry leaves affected by powdery mildew often show distinct visual symptoms.
+The earliest sign is usually a light-green, circular lesion on either side of the leaf, followed by the appearance of a fine, white, cotton-like growth in the infected area.
+To enable a machine learning model to recognize these characteristics effectively, the images must be preprocessed appropriately before being used for feature extraction and training.

+  1. Understand problem and mathematical functions

+When we are dealing with an Image dataset, it's important to normalize the images in the dataset before training a Neural Network on it.
+This is required because of the following two core reasons:
+- It helps the trained Neural Network give consistent results for new test images.
+- Helps in Transfer Learning
+To normalize an image, one will need the mean and standard deviation of the entire dataset.

+To calculate the **mean** and **standard deviation**, the mathematical formula takes into consideration four dimensions of an image (B, C, H, W) where:
+- B is batch size that is number of images
+- C is the number of channels in the image which will be 3 for RGB images.
+- H is the height of each image
+- W is the width of each image
+Mean and std is calculated separately for each channel.
+The challenge is that we cannot load the entire dataset into memory to calculate these paramters.
+We can load a small set of images (batches) one by one and this can make the computation of mean and std non-trivial.

+**2. Observation**
 ### Hypothesis 2

-The softmax activation function yields superior performance compared to the sigmoid activation function when used in the output layer of a Convolutional Neural Network (CNN).
+> The softmax activation function yields superior performance compared to the sigmoid activation function when used in the output layer of a Convolutional Neural Network (CNN).

 ### Hypothesis 2 Validation

 ### Hypothesis 3

-Model accuracy is influenced by the output layer’s activation function.
+> Model accuracy is influenced by the output layer’s activation function.
 Our initial study used a sigmoid for binary classification of healthy vs. diseased leaves.
 We now propose using softmax for multi-class classification, which we expect to reduce accuracy.

 ### Hypothesis 3 Validation